-If you look around, you’ll see the field of home staging is growing in leaps and bounds.
+If you look around, you’ll see the field of home staging is growing by leaps and bounds.
 More sellers are hiring professional home stagers.
 Agents are recommending staging or including it in their services.
 There are a growing number of articles, books, and blogs on staging.
 More are coming out every day.
-If staging were not... successful, this field would not be growing like it is.
+If staging were not successful, this field would not be growing like it is.

 02 of 04